neoforged/.github/primers/26.1/index.md

     - `AgeableMob`
         - `AGE_LOCK_COOLDOWN_TICKS` - The number of ticks to wait before the entity can be age locked/unlocked.
         - `ageLockParticleTimer` - The time for displaying particles while age locking/unlocking.
+    - `Entity`
+        - `applyEffectsFromBlocksForLastMovements` - Applies any block effects to this entity for the last movement, used by items.
-    - `Entity$Flags` - An annotation that marks a particular value as a bitset of flags for an entity.
+        - `$Flags` - An annotation that marks a particular value as a bitset of flags for an entity.
     - `LivingEntity#getLiquidCollisionShape` - Return's the bounds of the entity when attempting to collide with a liquid.
     - `Mob`
         - `asValidTarget` - Checks whether an entity is a valid target (can attack) for this entity.